// Tools

 Agents are the compute workers that run model inference workloads in your project.
 Each agent registers with the platform, receives model assignments via the sync system, and reports health via heartbeats.

-The agents command group has two sections:
+The agents command group exposes the following subcommands:

 Agents Usage Pattern